GW2Treasures/gw2treasures.com/README.md

 These are the steps that are required to work on any of the gw2treasures.com components.

-1. You need Node.js 20+ and docker installed.
+1. You need Node.js 20+, docker and pnpm (`corepack enable`) installed.
-2. Install dependencies by running `npm i` in the root directory.
+2. Install dependencies by running `pnpm i` in the root directory.
 This will install dependencies for all apps and packages.
 3. Start the database in docker using `docker compose up -d database`.
 4. (Optional) To get data into the database, it is best to run workers with `docker compose up -d worker` in the background.